zed-industries/zed/crates/collab/README.md

 * `./script/deploy-collab staging`
 * `./script/deploy-collab production`

-You can tell what is currrently deployed with `./script/what-is-deployed`.
+You can tell what is currently deployed with `./script/what-is-deployed`.

 # Database Migrations